Cortex AISQL: A Production SQL Engine for Unstructured Data: Introduction

 AISQL builds on an emerging body of work in semantic query processing.
 Systems such as LOTUS \cite{patel2025semantic} introduced semantic operators for processing pandas-like dataframes, Palimpzest \cite{liu2025palimpzest} provided a declarative framework for LLM-powered data transformations, while ThalamusDB \cite{jo2025thalamusdb} explored multimodal query processing with natural language predicates.
-Commercial systems have also adopted this direction: Google BigQuery \cite{fernandes2015bigquery} provides AI functions such as \texttt{AI.CLASSIFY} for semantic operations, while Azure SQL exposes row-level LLM invocations within SQL queries.
+Commercial systems have also adopted this direction: Google BigQuery \cite{fernandes2015bigquery} provides AI functions such as \texttt{AI.CLASSIFY} for semantic operations, while Azure SQL exposes row-level LLM invocations within SQL queries \cite{azure2025aifunctions}.
 However, making semantic operators efficient at production scale in a distributed database remains a fundamental challenge.
 Such operators are orders of magnitude more expensive than traditional SQL operations.
-For example, a single \texttt{AI\_FILTER} predicate applied to a million-row table could invoke an LLM thousands of times, leading to prohibitive execution costs and latency.
+For example, a single \texttt{AI\_FILTER} predicate applied to a million-row table could invoke an LLM once per row, leading to prohibitive execution costs and latency.
 Traditional query optimization heuristics, such as minimizing join costs or pushing filters below joins, can produce extremely inefficient plans when AI operators are involved.
-Furthermore, semantic operators behave as black boxes to the query optimizer.
+Semantic operators also behave as black boxes to the query optimizer.
 Unlike conventional predicates, their cost and selectivity cannot be inferred from historical statistics or column distributions.
 Estimating how many rows will pass an AI-based filter, or how expensive that evaluation will be, is nearly impossible at compile time.
-Yet, these placement and cost estimates can alter overall query performance by orders of magnitude.
+Yet, these placement and cost estimates can alter overall query performance dramatically.